 Many old buildings have stories to tell.
 One building in downtown Boston, 26 Court Street, played an important role in Boston’s fight to help end slavery.
 Trials held in this courthouse galvanized the abolitionist movement in Boston during the 1850s.
-Before and after this building was courthouse, it served several other purposes that are also part of Boston’s rich history.
+Before and after this building was a courthouse, it served several other purposes that are also part of Boston’s rich history.
 Listen to learn more about this building’s history, as well as its future.

 Story Length: 4:51

 Socrative users can import these questions using the following code: SOC-1234